Cirzen/BigAsciiChars/README.md

 ## Installing

-_This instructions will only work once this is uploaded to the PowerShell Gallery ;)_
+_These instructions will only work once this is uploaded to the PowerShell Gallery ;)_

 ```powershell
 Install-Module -Name BigAsciiChars -Scope CurrentUser